canonical/analytics-terraform-solutions/mlflow/README.md

 This solution module is intended to be used either on its own or as part of a higher-level module.

 ### Create Model
-If the `kubeflow` model is created outside of this solution module (e.g., in a higher-level module), deploy MLFlow with `create_model` set to `false`:
+If a model is created outside of this solution module (e.g., in a higher-level module), deploy MLFlow with `create_model` set to `false`:

 ```bash
 terraform apply -var create_model=false